-Students will be able to add or drop courses without penalty up until 11:59 PM on Friday the tenth business day of the trimester.
+Students will be able to add or drop courses without penalty up until 11:59 PM on Friday of week two of the trimester.

 ${f A}$ nnual Student Fee

 The Annual Student Fee will be billed annually and may increase from year to year.
 After the first year of enrollment, the Annual Student Fee will be billed on the 1^{st} of January and will be due no later than the 31^{st} of that month.